 The USFWS IPaC identified the monarch butterfly as having the potential to occur within the study areas.
-Mowed ROW can contain milkweed and is considered potential habitat, however, naturally occurring milkweed has become rarer and no milkweed was directly observed during field reconnaissance.
+Mowed ROW can contain milkweed and/or nectar producing plants that are considered potential habitat, however, naturally occurring milkweed has become rarer and no milkweed was directly observed during field reconnaissance.
 Monarch butterflies are present year-round in Florida and, as such, construction cannot be timed to avoid impacts to potential habitat.
 However, naturally occurring nectar plants will be able to reestablish within the ROW once construction is complete.
 Most alternative pond sites are densely forested and do not support monarch butterfly habitat.
 Other alternative pond sites include areas with managed fields and pastures that are routinely mowed or harvested for hay and do not routinely support suitable habitat.
 A few ruderal fields are present that may support suitable monarch butterfly habitat that would be displaced by a pond design.
-However, these small areas can readily reestablish along new pond site margins and adjacent cleared areas that would replace the lost habitat.
+While consultation with USFWS is not required for candidate species, agencies are encouraged to take the opportunity to conserve the species through cooperative conservation efforts.
+Ruderal areas can readily reestablish along new pond site margins and adjacent cleared areas that would replace the lost habitat.
 Therefore, the monarch butterfly has a moderate probability of occurrence within the study areas.

-4.2.7 Longspurred mint
+4.2.8 Longspurred mint